-- (1) A person who owns, controls or operates an entertainment facility in Victoria must not operate that facility between midnight on 30 March 2020 and midnight on 13 April 2020. - (2) An entertainment facility means any of the following, whether operated on a for profit or not-for-profit basis: - (a) a theatre; - (b) a cinema; - (c) a music hall, concert hall or auditorium; - (d) an arena, stadium or convention centre; - (e) an arcade; - (f) an amusement park; - (g) a casino or gambling business; - a brothel, sex on premises venue, strip club, escort agency or other adult entertainment venue.
+- A person who owns, controls or operates an entertainment facility in Victoria must not operate that facility between midnight on 7 April 2020 and midnight on 13 April 2020. - (2) An entertainment facility means any of the following, whether operated on a for profit or not-for-profit basis: - (a) a theatre;

+- (b) a cinema; - (c) a music hall, concert hall or auditorium; - (d) an arena, stadium or convention centre; - (e) an arcade: - (f) an amusement park; - (g) a casino; - (h) a premises, the predominant purpose of which is to allow a person to place a bet on a sports betting event; or - (i) a brothel, sex on premises venue, strip club, escort agency or other adult entertainment venue.

-(3) Despite subclause (1), a person who owns, controls or operates an entertainment facility may operate that facility for the purpose of allowing a recorded performance to occur at the facility.
+- (3) Despite subclause (1), a person who owns, controls or operates an entertainment facility may operate that facility for the purpose of allowing a performance to occur at the premises, if that performance is to be broadcast (live or otherwise) via electronic means. - (4) If a performance is held at a facility for the purposes of subclause (3), the only persons permitted to attend the facility are those necessary for the performance and the broadcasting of that performance to occur.